Boomerang

 Let’s be honest about what’s really driving Brexit: bigotry

 “And those who promise that leaving the EU will deliver ‘control’ are really promising something quite specific: a social and cultural reboot.
-As well as being morally contemptible, of course, this is also a complete impossibility.
-But those who pose as our leaders have allowed this absurd and horrible vision of Britain’s future to take root.
-Let us be honest about what this is all about.
-And then let those who are responsible take full ownership of whatever consequences lie ahead.”
-Matthew d’Ancona does away with the pretence surrounding Brexit.
+As well as being morally contemptible, of course, this is also a complete impossibility.”
+Matthew d’Ancona does away with the pretence surrounding Brexit and wants those responsible to take ownership of what is to come.

 www.theguardian.com